The following is a summary of BlueCHP Limited (BCL) Submission to the Parliament of Australia Senate Standing Committee on Economics.

 - Provide when there CHP’s direct funding to build more accommodation for aged care facilities are opportunities reducing cost of the health sector

 - Encourage the utilisation of the NDIA through direct funding to CHP’s for disability housing for new stock.

 - Scrap the NAHA with the implementation of points 2, 3, 7 and 8.

 - Appoint an Assistant Minister for Housing under the Minister for Social Services.

-The housing shortages in Australia are high due to a continuous growing gap between demand and supply in housing stock.
-This is due to strong population growth, strong investor activity and a low interest rate environment.
+The housing shortages in Australia are high due to a continuously growing gap between demand and supply in housing stock.
+This is due to strong population growth, strong investor activity and a low-interest rate environment.
 These factors impact on a market suffering a shortage of housing stock and land due to high infrastructure costs and local and state planning constraints.